coredns/deployment/kubernetes/corefile-tool/README.md

 - `default`: returns true if the Corefile is the default for the given version of Kubernetes.
 If `--k8sversion` is not specified, then this will return true if the Corefile is the default for any version of Kubernetes supported by the tool.

 - `deprecated`: returns a list of plugins/options in the Corefile that have been deprecated.

+- `ignored` : returns a list of plugins/options in the Corefile that have been ignored.

 - `migrate`: updates your CoreDNS corefile to be compatible with the `-to` version.
 Setting the `--deprecations` flag to `true` will migrate plugins/options as soon as they are announced as deprecated.
 Setting the `--deprecations` flag to `false` will migrate plugins/options only once they are removed (or made a no-op).
 The default is `false`.